kongying-tavern/docs/.github/trans-guide-no-exp-en.md

 3. (Recommended)Head to "Extensions" page again，search for "Markdown All in One" and install, this extension allows you to preview text styles (bold, italic, etc.) in the VSCode editor

 4. (Recommended) Seach for "markdownlint" and install, this extension can correct Markdown grammar

+5. (Recommended) Seach for "antfu.iconify” and install, this extension provide inline icon previews

 ## Translation Items